 Lately, I’ve been really struggling with my idea of homeschool vs. my reality of homeschool.
 I go through this periodically as I try to envision what I want our homeschool to look like and build that vision into a working reality.
 The best-laid plans don’t always prove to be successful.
 But in all of my years struggling with my idea vs. my reality I have never quite been able to accept the disappointment with grace.

-- I expect that I am taking great amounts of my time and energy to research, plan, and execute these amazing opportunities for learning different and interesting things for the kids like science classes about the stars and living history experiences at the local historic homestead.
-And for this time and energy I put in, the kids should appreciate these opportunities by happily (or at the minimum willingly) participating in the class/activities instead of hiding under the chair or crawling across the table or grumpily glaring up at me.
+- I am taking great amounts of my time and energy to research, plan, and execute these amazing opportunities for learning different and interesting things for the kids like science classes about the stars and living history experiences at the local historic homestead.
+Imagine the kids happily (or at the minimum willingly) participating in the class/activities.

-- I expect that I spend enormous amounts of time and money researching, looking at and buying curriculum and other educational products for our home learning opportunities like math and language arts programs that fit each kids’ needs, abilities, and learning style.
-And for that time and money, the kids should get through the minimally assigned work in a reasonable amount of time without moans and groans about How.
-Much.
-Work. they have to do or without every little thing distracting them.
-(For the record here: I plan a maximum of about 2 hours a day of work.
-That’s on a really busy day.)
+- I spend enormous amounts of time and money researching, looking at and buying curriculum and other educational products for our home learning opportunities like math and language arts programs that fit each kids’ needs, abilities, and learning style.
+Picture the kids getting through the minimally assigned work in a reasonable amount of time.

-- I expect that I carefully choose books that are interesting and engaging, and devote sometimes HOURS of my night to reading to the kids.
-And I would love if reading time was this beautiful moment when we are all snuggled under a cozy blanket together, listening and engaging in epic stories of fantasy, history, and wonder.
-No one fighting because they didn’t get to sit on my right side.
-No one stopping me after every sentence (or word) to ask random questions or tell me random stories that have nothing to do with the story.
+- I carefully choose books that are interesting and engaging.
+I devote sometimes HOURS of my night to reading to the kids.
+What if reading time was this beautiful moment when we are all snuggled under a cozy blanket together, listening, and engaging in epic stories of fantasy, history, and wonder.

-- I expect that I drive out to a variety of different places, pay admission, and spend the day so the kids can visit a variety of different museums and zoos and other places of education.
-Shouldn’t the kids come out of that place at least knowing *something* they didn’t know going in?
-Why are we racing from the front door to the exit moving from one exhibit to the next in record time without ever actually *seeing* any of it?
+- I drive out to a variety of different places, pay admission, and spend the day so the kids can visit a variety of different museums and zoos and other places of education.
+Wouldn’t it be magical if the kids come out of that place at least knowing *something* they didn’t know going in?